eclipse-archived/concierge/docs/contributor/contribute.md

 ### Issue Tracker

-Issues and bugs related to Concierge are tracked with the Eclipse Bugzilla tracking system.
-Please enter any issues you find [there](https://bugs.eclipse.org/bugs/buglist.cgi?component=core&list_id=9301172&product=Concierge).
+Issues and bugs related to Concierge are tracked with github issue tracker.
+Please enter any issues you find [there](https://github.com/eclipse/concierge/issues).

 ### Contributing